mattdesl/tendril-webtoy-blog-post/blog-post.md

 ![scene](https://raw.githubusercontent.com/mattdesl/tendril-webtoy-blog-post/master/images/render1.jpg)

 The vertex shader also includes some parametric functions to sample a varying line thickness along the *t* arc length.
 For example: `thickness = sin(t * PI)` to taper the start and end of the curve.
-This ends up changing the silhouette of the geometry to more closely resemble tapered leaves.
+With these functions and a wider line thickness, the silhouette of the plane geometries begins to look more like tapered leaves.

 ![scene](https://raw.githubusercontent.com/mattdesl/tendril-webtoy-blog-post/master/images/render2.jpg)